maxh/maxheinritz.com/_notes/domain-driven-design.md

 Putting these together, a **domain model** is a way of thinking about a particular domain.
 A domain model is not a specific type of diagram or specification.
 These artifacts can help teams refine their domain model, but just as ["the map is not the territory"](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation), we can say "the diagram is not the domain model".

-A domain model includes a **ubiquitous language**.
-Vocabulary should be consistent in software source code, business communication, and everyday conversation.
+A domain model includes a **ubiquitous language**: terminology should be used consistently across software source code, business communication, and everyday conversation.
 With an expressive ubiquitous language, teams can move quickly without needing to revisit basic definitions.

 ## Bounded context